Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Hiking for weight loss is just one of the many motivators pulling women onto hiking trails.

-Can women lose weight hiking?
+Can women walk weight off?

-The hard work of
+The vigorous work of:

 will help you lose weight hiking, in a gradual and safe manner.